Search

 Preferred option and early design

-We also recognise that different areas of the corridor have different requirements.
+The early design recognises that different areas of the corridor have different needs.
 The early design has divided the corridor into five distinct communities so that key changes proposed in each community can be easily identified.

 Key features across the area are: